Pet Groomer Wages

 Employed groomers are commonly compensated in one or more of four established methods.
 They are:

-Hourly wages (with or without a minimum guarantee of hours in any one pay period).
+Hourly wages (with or without minimum hours guarantee in any one pay period).

 Salary wages (guaranteed).